NCAR/wrf-python/doc/source/contrib.rst

 If your pull request is for a bug fix to an existing computational routine, then the automated unit tests will probably fail due to the new values.
-This is not a problem, but be sure to indicate to the developers in your GitHub issue that the unit tests will need to be updated.
+This is not a problem, but be sure to indicate to the developers in your GitHub issue that the tests will need to be updated.

 .. testing_::